veg/hyphy/help/yokoyama_analysis.md

 # Codon Substitution Analysis: Yokoyama Rhodopsin Dataset

-This report provides an interpretive comparison of ten different codon substitution model configurations fitted to the Yokoyama vertebrate rhodopsin dataset (`tests/data/yokoyama.rh1.cds.mod.1-990.nex`).
+This report provides an interpretive comparison of eight different **global** codon substitution model configurations fitted to the Yokoyama vertebrate rhodopsin dataset (`tests/data/yokoyama.rh1.cds.mod.1-990.nex`).

 The dataset consists of 36 sequences and 71 branches (990 nucleotides/330 codons in length).